ros-controls/ros_controllers/dynamics_controllers/README.md

     - Allowing to dynamically modify the `Chain`/`Tree` instances
 - [ ] Support for moving bases.
 This likely requires to re-implement the controllers using another library, such as pinocchio, or to expand KDL.
+      A possible workaround is to add a "floating joint" (in the form of a 3T3R chain) as the parent of the base.
 - [ ] Additional parameters such as joint inertia and viscous friction.
 - [ ] Allow multiple sub-controllers to manage different joints.